 When a new connection is configured in Windows 10, by default, a service called QoS Package Scheduler is added and marked.
 This service limits a certain bandwidth so that your operating system performs some operations.

-QoS Packet Scheduler in Windows 10 is a kind of a method of a management of the network bandwidth which monitors the importance of the data packets.
+QoS Packet Scheduler in Windows 11 or 10 is a kind of method of management of the network bandwidth which monitors the importance of the data packets.
 This depends on the priority of the packet and provides lower or higher priority or bandwidth levels to the connection.
 It must be supported on both sides of the connection.

 If you have a slow Internet connection or are on a network with components that have different speeds, you should leave QoS turned on.
 On the other hand, in a standard home network with a nimble Internet connection, it has less influence.

-QoS Packet Scheduler effects only on LAN traffic and not on the speeds of internet access.
+QoS Packet Scheduler affects only LAN traffic and not the speeds of internet access.
 In order to function, it must be supported on each side of the connection.

-Ways to configure QoS Packet Scheduler in Windows 10
+Ways to configure QoS Packet Scheduler in Windows 11 and 10

-Here is How to configure QoS Packet Scheduler in Windows 10 –
+Here is How to configure QoS Packet Scheduler in Windows 11 or 10 –

 Using Local Group Policy Editor